Comparison of temperatures

 Entry requirements for British citizens:

-However, passport and visa requirements change from time to time and are also dependent on the purpose of your visit and your nationality.
-Whilst we endeavour to provide guidance where necessary, we can not be responsible for any problems encountered (whether at any point of entry or elsewhere) in the event that passport and visa requirements are not satisfied.
-For up-to-date information on entry requirements, please visit www.gov.uk/foreign-travel-advice/.
+Whilst we endeavor to provide guidance where necessary, we cannot be responsible for any problems encountered (whether at any point of entry or elsewhere) in the event that passport and visa requirements are not satisfied.

 Tour guide: